agrc/gis.utah.gov/src/content/blog/2017-09-18-new-2017-google-imagery.md

 -many Wasatch Back communities (Summit, Wasatch and Morgan Counties, and Tooele and Cedar Valley.
 -many of the Box Elder and Cache Valley communities -the St. George metro area
--western Uinta mountains, including much of the Mirror Lake Highway, Strawberry Reservoir, and a northwestern portion of the Unitah Basin
+-western Uinta mountains, including much of the Mirror Lake Highway, Strawberry Reservoir, and a northwestern portion of the Uintah Basin

 The new imagery is already loaded into the `Google`, `Utah`, `Basemap-Hybrid`, and `Google 2017archive` services.
 If you're using these services, you don't need to change a thing layer-wise, but you may need to clear your cache (instructions below).
 The new imagery is also available for download as geo-referenced jpeg files (.jp2) by all organizations that have sign up to use licensed content on the Discover server.